scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 * *Scenario:*
 > 1. The user selects 'Create new order' in the header.
 > 2. The user selects a customer and a delivery date for the order.
-> 3. The user adds all the items that the customer ordered with the ordered number.
+> 3. The user adds all the items that the customer ordered with the ordered amount.
 > 4. The user submits the order.
 * *Postcondition:*
 The order and all the items (orderItems) it contains are saved into the system with the status 'OPEN'.